akshatbhatter1/Mangekyou-Scanner/README.md

 Credits:

-     I would like to thank "violent python" book, null bytes, hackingvision and furas.Who helped me in this script
+     I would like to thank "violent python" book, null bytes, hackingvision and furas.pl, Who helped me in this script

-     Information of People who help me:
+     Information of People who helped me:

      1. Violent Python Cookbook Penetration Engineers